tyxmn/minecraft-server-optimization/Eng.md

 ## Server.jar

-I recommend using only [Airplane for 1.17.x](https://github.com/TECHNOVE/Airplane). **Do not use** Bukkit, Spigot, Paper, as it is a relic of the past, which have many problems.
-Paper fixed a lot of bugs and made a lot of patches, there are some performance issues with it, but it can still be used if you have enough power.
+I recommend using [Airplane](https://github.com/TECHNOVE/Airplane) for 1.16-1.17.x.
+For 1.12 and below - Spigot. **Do not use** [Bukkit](https://getbukkit.org/), [Spigot](https://getbukkit.org/), [Paper](https://papermc.io/downloads), [Yatopia](https://github.com/YatopiaMC) & [Sugarcane](https://github.com/SugarcaneMC/Sugarcane) for new versions, as they are relics of the past that have many problems (of course, if you know how to patch, go ahead, use Spigot and optimize your server).
+Paper fixed a lot of bugs and made a lot of patches, there are some problems with performance.
+Tuinity and Purpur aren't bad either, you can use those .jars.

 ## Configs